Hampton Bays, New York: Media

 WLIR-FM is a radio station licensed to serve Hampton Bays.

 Transportation

 Hampton Bays is served by Sunrise Highway (NY 27), which is a major artery to the western parts of Long Island and New York City.
 The hamlet is also served by Montauk Highway (NY 27A), which runs from Queens to Montauk.
 Montauk Highway serves as the "Main Street" of many hamlets and villages along the south shore of Long Island.

-The Long Island Rail Road provides limited rail service seven days per week via the Montauk Branch connecting Hampton Bays to Montauk and New York City.
+The Long Island Rail Road (LIRR) provides limited rail service seven days per week via the Montauk Branch connecting Hampton Bays to Montauk and New York City.
 Hampton Jitney and Hampton Luxury Liner coach bus services provide slightly more frequent passenger travel between New York City and Hampton Bays, especially during summer months.
 Local Suffolk County buses also provide service to neighboring areas.

 The waterways in the area, including the Shinnecock Canal, provide invaluable routes for boats.